 School of Leadership and Education Sciences (SOLES) students are required to complete an international experience to graduate.
 SOLES recognizes that students are living in a global society and they need to understand how other countries and cultures approach the issues and concepts in their program areas.
 The internationalization experience will strengthen students in their current lives and future careers.
-Each program has identified specific ways in which its students can meet the internationalization requirement including participation in a SOLES Global Center, global study course.
+Each program has identified specific ways in which its students can meet the internationalization requirement, including participation in a global study course offered through the SOLES Global Center.
 Students should check with their respective program/department for more information on options for satisfying the SOLES International Experience Requirement.
-Please note: Beginning in Summer 2011, courses with an "1" designation following the course number are courses that satisfy this requirement.
+Please note: Beginning in Summer 2011, courses with an "I" designation following the course number are courses that satisfy this requirement.